777 Partners

 777 Partners is an American private investment company based in Miami.
 Founded in 2015, it acquired several soccer clubs, such as Genoa CFC in Italy, Standard Liège in Belgium, Red Star FC in France, CR Vasco da Gama in Brazil, and Hertha BSC in Germany.
 It also has a minority stake in Spanish club Sevilla FC.
 The company owned the London Lions basketball team and had a large minority stakeholding in the British Basketball League (BBL).
 The company is also a shareholder in low-cost carrier Flair Airlines.

-777 has faced lawsuits over alleged non-payments in the United States, and also in Belgium, where a court ruled that its assets could be seized.
-It has had aircraft seized in Canada due to alleged non-payment, and its airline Bonza went into voluntary administration in 2024, the same year that the BBL's operating company had its license revoked by British Basketball.
-In July 2024, A-CAP, an American insurance firm investing in 777, wrote to all of its soccer clubs informing them that it was their new owner.
+777 Partners has been involved in a number of legal and financial proceedings in multiple jurisdictions.
+In the United States and Belgium, the firm has faced civil lawsuits related to payment disputes, including a Belgian court ruling in 2023 that permitted the seizure of certain assets.

+In 2024, aircraft linked to the firm were seized in Canada in connection with payment disputes.
+That same year, its airline Bonza entered voluntary administration, and the operating company of the British Basketball League had its license revoked by British Basketball.

+In July 2024, A-CAP, an American insurance firm that invested in 777 Partners, informed several football clubs that it had assumed ownership stakes.

-On October 9, 2024, the firm went bankrupt in the UK.
+On October 9, 2024, 777 Partners entered bankruptcy proceedings in the United Kingdom.

+In August 2026, 777 Partners filed for Chapter 11 bankruptcy in an effort to eliminate the majority of its $2 billion debt.